Mia-Mao/GlassSegmentation-PhotogrammetricModel/README.md

 (1) Request dataset via Email：
-Please request access to the dataset for non-commercial use via email (maoz@whu.edu.cn).
+Please request access to the dataset for non-commercial use via email ().
 Please use your official university/company email address.
 Thank you!

 (2) Access to the dataset for non-commercial use via BaiduNetdisk：